Towelie/linux-ai-host-anomaly/README.md

 ---

-## What this tool is not

-- Not a vulnerability scanner
-- Not a compliance scanner
-- Not an EDR replacement
-- Not a trust-based auditor

-HostTriageAI **assumes compromise is possible** until evidence says otherwise.
+## Intended use cases (realistic)

+HostTriageAI is suited for **single-host, point-in-time inspection** where fast signal extraction matters more than historical depth.

+### Incident response triage (early-stage, host-level)
+- Rapid assessment of a Linux host during suspected compromise
+- Identify:
+  - Active reverse shells
+  - Unexpected listeners
+  - Suspicious long-lived processes
+  - Persistence mechanisms
+- Support **contain / escalate decisions**

+**Limitations:**
+No memory analysis, no forensic timelines, no lateral movement detection.

 ---

+### Threat hunting (hypothesis-driven, single host)
+- Validate focused questions such as:
+  - “Is there an interactive shell with network access?”
+  - “Is anything persisting that shouldn’t be?”
+  - “Are temp directories used for execution?”
+- Useful when pivoting from:
+  - Network alerts
+  - Cloud control-plane events
+  - Partial EDR detections

+**Limitations:**
+Not suitable for fleet-wide or statistical hunting.

+---

+### Suspicious host validation (cloud and ephemeral systems)
+- Inspect short-lived or purpose-built systems:
+  - Cloud instances
+  - CI runners
+  - Jump boxes
+- Validate whether the host is doing **more than its intended role**

+**Limitations:**
+Cannot determine dwell time or initial access vector.

+---

+### Developer workstation and WSL inspection
+- Identify misuse of:
+  - WSL instances
+  - Developer machines running server-like services
+- Detect:
+  - Unsafe persistence
+  - Reverse shells
+  - Execution from mounted external filesystems

+**Limitations:**
+No enforcement or prevention; inspection only.

+---

+### Post-alert enrichment (supporting tool)
+- Enrich alerts from:
+  - SIEM
+  - Firewall
+  - Cloud security tooling
+- Provide **host-level context** when alerts lack detail

+---

-## Example finding (high severity)
+## Example high-severity finding (sanitized)

-The example below is **intentionally realistic** and uses the **exact output structure** produced by the analyzer.
+The example below uses the **exact output structure** produced by the analyzer.
-Sensitive identifiers are redacted.
+Sensitive identifiers are intentionally redacted.

 ```json
 {